Standalone Lineage Scanner

 To find out more about the folder structure and learn what to look for, see Scanner Output File Structure.

-In the case the lineage service fails, the log information is available in the <install>/logs/lss
+In the case there is an issue with the lineage service instead, check the log information in the <install>/logs/lss

 folder.